 For more fresh salads, check out my “Sweetgreeny” Detox Salad with Detox Tahini Dressing or Cranberry Quinoa Brussel Sprout Salad with Apple Cider Tahini.

 For more plants plus wine pairings, check out my Spinach, Artichoke, & Quinoa Stuffed Mushrooms With Cabernet.

-A colorful roasted beet salad that makes the perfect plant-based option for your spring dining spread.
+Colorful roasted beet salad for your spring dining spread.
 Gluten-free, oil-free, and packed with seasonal colors and veggies.
-Try pairing this gorgeous platter with a glass of Prosecco for a light and festive meal to share.
+Pair with a glass of Prosecco!

 - 1 bottle 90+ Cellars Prosecco (optional for pairing)

 - 1 1/2 cups cooked lentils, any color